eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### Stablecoin

-A token whose value is intended to remain stable.
+A `token`whose value is intended to remain stable.
 This can be done by pegging to another currency or token, or algorithmically.
 Many stablecoins peg to the US dollar, meaning that one token should always be redeemable for one US dollar.

 * * *

 ### Stake

-Staking is the act of locking tokens for resources on an EOSIO network.
-This includes but is not limited to, CPU time, RAM, and on-chain governance.
+Your total `EOS token` holding is referred to as your stake.

 * * *